cakephp/docs/en/development/configuration.rst

     (bool) true - Appends the timestamp when debug > 0 (string) 'force' - Appends the timestamp when debug >= 0 Acl.classname, Acl.database
-    Constants used for CakePHP’s Access Control List functionality.
+    Used for CakePHP’s Access Control List functionality.
 See the Access Control Lists chapter for more information.

 Caching Configuration